CIBC-Internal/python/Doc/library/doctest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, each time :mod:`doctest` finds a docstring to test, it uses a *shallow copy* of :mod:`M`'s globals, so that running tests doesn't change the module's real globals, and so that one test in :mod:`M` can't leave behind crumbs that accidentally allow another test to work.
-This means examples can freely use any names defined at top-level in :mod:`M`, and names defined earlier in the docstring being run.
+By default, each time :mod:`doctest` finds a docstring to test, it uses a *shallow copy* of :mod:`!M`'s globals, so that running tests doesn't change the module's real globals, and so that one test in :mod:`!M` can't leave behind crumbs that accidentally allow another test to work.
+This means examples can freely use any names defined at top-level in :mod:`!M`, and names defined earlier in the docstring being run.
 Examples cannot see names defined in other docstrings.